 - Ramblers sometimes stop to visit local restaurants.

 - Rambles usually meet at 10:00 am in Centennial Park and end by 1:30 pm.
 Members of any level of fitness are welcome.

 - Three-day trips to off island destinations are open to club members only.
 Trips are arranged by volunteers.

-- The Annual General Meeting is held the fourth Thursday in January or as close as possible to this date as determined by the Board.
+- The Annual General Meeting is held the last Thursday in January or as close as possible to this date as determined by the Board.

 - The hiking season begins with the Blackberry Festival in September and finishes with the Strawberry Festival in June.